1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 , /dev/sdb2

 !
-You should replace these indications with those corresponding to your situation.
+It is therefore appropriate to replace these indications with those corresponding to your situation.

 - Click directly on the name assigned to the relevant product.